 “It has pointy ears,” Sara shrugs, turning back to Claire, “Let’s get you to your room, shall we?”

 Claire follows Sara back to the front door, grabbing her case on the way, and then up the large wooden staircase.

 She continues on up the stairs.
 Claire follows behind, her slow steps hiding the impatience within.
-She is desperate to see her new apartment.
-She braces for a disappointment, reminding herself that a roof and a place to sleep should be enough.
+She is desperate to see her new apartment, but — reminding herself of the low rent — braces for disappointment by reminding herself that a roof over her head should be enough.

 When they reach the third floor, Sara steps off of the landing onto a thick rug in the hallway.
 “This floor is divided into three smaller apartments.
 Lucy and Mr. Gartner, her grandfather, live in the right wing.
 Mr. Alvez lives in the centre apartment.
 You won’t see him often; he works long shifts and travels a lot.
 Don’t ask me what he does though.”

 Claire is eager to see her own apartment, but a question bubbles out before she can stop it.
 “What about Art?
 Where does she live?”